Quick Chicken Parmesan for Two

 - Heat 1 tablespoon oil in a medium, ovenproof skillet over medium-high heat.
 Add the chicken and cook until golden, 2 to 3 minutes per side.
 Transfer to a plate.

-- Sprinkle about 1/4 cup of cheese over each piece of chicken, then top with the reserved breadcrumb mixture.
+- Sprinkle about 1/4 cup of mozzarella cheese over each piece of chicken, then top with the reserved breadcrumb mixture.
 Broil until the cheese is melted, about 1 minute.
 (Watch carefully to prevent burning).
 Serve the chicken with the sauce, sprinkled with basil (or parsley).

 Tips & Notes